Galapagos Islands Vacations: everything you should know before booking

 San Cristobal Island is the last we visited and the one I loved the most.

-The small quaint village develops around the Malecon (seafront promenade), populated by the funny sea lions that hang out there undisturbed by the human presence, just like everywhere else in the Galapagos Islands.
-For a few blocks from the seaside, you will find the heart of the main town, where shops, travel agents, bars and hotels are located.
+The small, quaint village develops around the Malecon (seafront promenade), populated by the funny sea lions that hang out there undisturbed by the human presence, just like everywhere else in the Galapagos Islands.
+For a few blocks from the seaside, you will find the heart of the main town, where shops, travel agents, bars, and hotels are located.

 FREE THINGS TO DO IN SAN CRISTOBAL, NO GUIDE IS NEEDED